KenjiTheHun/cse15l-lab-reports/index.md

 Once that is done, follow the steps in [this post](https://stackoverflow.com/a/50527994) to set your terminal in VSCode to use *git bash*.

 Welcome back Mac users.
 We're getting closer to connecting to the lab computers.
 But first, you need to find your course-specific account in order to log in.
 Go to [this page](https://sdacs.ucsd.edu/~icc/index.php) and look up your username.
-Once your have your username, head over to VSCode and open up a terminal to connect to the lab computers.
+Once your have your username, you'll need to reset the password for your account, here's the tutorial: [[TUTORIAL] How to Reset your Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)

 ## Step 3: Remote Connection
 Now it's time to connect remotely.
 Open up a terminal in your VSCode and type in the following command `ssh cs15lwi23xx@ieng6.ucsd.edu` and replacing the `xx` with the letters in your own username you looked up.
 After your enter your password, your terminal should look like this: